Sriyanka24/Exploring-Road-Safety-A-Deep-Dive-into-the-US-Accidents-Dataset/README.md

 (Detailed Interactive Dashboards and Data Story on Tableau: https://public.tableau.com/app/profile/sai.sriyanka/viz/AccidentsinUSfrom2016to2021/Story-USaccidents)

-My interest on data analysis had pushed me to explore on open source datasets and I've performed a case study on this huge dataset from Kaggle called "Us accidents dataset" using python in Google colab.
-This dataset has almost 3 million rows which made the process of cleaning, validating and analyzing more interesting.
+My interest in data analysis pushed me to explore open source datasets and I've performed a case study on this huge dataset from Kaggle called "Us accidents dataset" using Python in Google Colab.
+This dataset has almost 3 million rows which made the process of cleaning, validating, and analyzing more interesting.

 Insights:
 - Less than 4.5% of cities or a total of 494 cities had more than 1000 accidents in 6 years.